-Experiment schedule: A schedule for the semester's experiments for the individual sections is attached.
+Experiment schedule: A schedule for the semester's experiments for the individual sections can be found at Laulima>resources.

 Grading: Each section will be graded separately and appropriate curves determined at the end of the semester.
 The following tentative scale will be used: